Creating Your Schedule

 This is the first time I am making my own schedule...What should I do?

-In preparing to register for courses for any semester, it is a good idea to multiple alternative courses with your advisor in case your first choice courses are filled when you attempt to register for them.
+In preparing to register for courses for any semester, it is a good idea to discuss multiple alternative courses with your advisor in case your first choice courses are filled when you attempt to register for them.
 Online add/drop will prompt you with a message if you are NOT allowed in the chosen class for various reasons, then allowing you to try an alternate choice.
 Thus it is evident why a student needs alternative choices.
 For the most up to date information on registration, click here.

 To answer this question, it is helpful for you to understand the system of prerequisites and priorities that are part of the registration process:- Prerequisites